hifiberry/configurator/docs/api-documentation.md

 **Response Fields:**
 - **monostereo_mode**: The monostereo mode that was set
-- **balance**: Current balance value after setting the mode

 **Notes:**
 - Changes are automatically saved to mixer state if settings management is enabled
-- Setting monostereo mode may affect the current balance setting depending on the mode
+- This endpoint only controls monostereo mode and does not affect balance settings
-- The response includes both the new monostereo mode and current balance for reference
+- The response only includes the monostereo mode for proper separation of concerns

 ### `GET /api/v1/pipewire/balance`